denoland/std/node/README.md

 under the `tests` property.
 The structure this entries must have has to resemble a path inside `https://github.com/nodejs/node/tree/master/test`.

+Adding a new entry under the `ignore` option will indicate the test runner that it should not regenerate that file from scratch the next time the setup is run, this is specially useful to keep track of files that have been manually edited to pass certain tests.
+However, avoid doing such manual changes to the test files, since that may cover up inconsistencies between the node library and actual node behavior.

 ### Best practices

 When converting from promise-based to callback-based APIs, the most obvious way